HSF/hsf.github.io/projects/guidelines.md

 * The project's source repository MUST track what changes were made, who made the changes, and when the changes were made.
 * To enable collaborative review, the project's source repository SHOULD include interim versions for review between releases; it SHOULD NOT include only final releases.
 * The project results MUST have a unique version identifier for each release intended to be used by users.
-It is recommended to use Semantic Versioning.
+  We recommend using a well defined versioning scheme that is consistent with practices in your sub-domain, e.g. [Semantic Versioning](https://semver.org) or [Calendar Versioning](https://calver.org).
 * The project MUST provide, in each release, release notes that are a human-readable summary of major changes in that release to help users determine if they should upgrade and what the upgrade impact will be.
-The release notes MUST NOT be the raw output of a version control log (e.g., the "git log" command results are not release notes).
+The release notes SHOULD NOT be the raw output of a version control log (e.g., the "git log" command results are not release notes).

 #### Sustainability